 rather than change parameters set by an operator.)

-Both rekeying the master key and rotation of the underlying data encryption key are supported when using an HSM.
+Both rekeying the root key and rotation of the underlying data encryption key are supported when using an HSM.

 When Vault is initialized while using an HSM, rather than unseal keys being returned to the operator, recovery keys are returned.
 These are generated from an internal recovery key that is split via Shamir's Secret Sharing, similar to Vault's treatment of unseal keys when running without an HSM.